zenUnicorn/Human-action-recognition/README.md

 ## Some use cases
 - Healthcare.
-- Surveillance and Security
+- Surveillance and Security.
-- Sports and Fitness
+- Sports and Fitness.
 - Robotics.
-- Entertainment
+- Entertainment.

 ## Tools
 - Python